We caught up with Lauren Ward, the brains (and ears) behind this project

 A&E Audio Project Team

 The A&E Audio Project is a collaboration between BBC Research and Development, Casualty and the University of Salford.
+The project has been supported by the EPSRC S3A Future Spatial Audio Project.

 Project Lead: Lauren Ward